Dr. Jekyll and Mr. Hyde (1887 play): First American productions

 After just two weeks of rehearsals, the play opened at the Boston Museum on May 9, 1887, as the first American adaptation of Stevenson's novella.
 On May 14, it closed for rewrites.
-The updated version, produced by A. M. Palmer, opened at the Madison Square Theatre on Broadway on September 12 of that year.
-Sullivan invited Stevenson, who had moved to the U.S. that summer; Stevenson was ill, but his wife and mother attended and congratulated Sullivan on the play.
+The updated version opened at the Madison Square Theatre on Broadway on September 12.
+A. M. Palmer produced and Richard Marston designed the sets for the production.
+Sullivan invited Stevenson, who had moved to the US that summer; Stevenson was ill, but his wife and mother attended and congratulated Sullivan on the play.
 The Madison Square production closed on October 1, when Mansfield took his company on a nationwide tour.
 The tour began at the Chestnut Street Theatre in Philadelphia and visited over a dozen cities, including several returns to Boston and New York.
-It ended at the Madison Square Theatre, where Dr. Jekyll and Mr. Hyde was performed for a final season matinee on June 29, 1888.
+It ended at the Madison Square Theatre, where Dr. Jekyll and Mr. Hyde was performed for a final matinee of the season on June 29, 1888.

 In March 1888, while Mansfield's company was touring, Daniel E. Bandmann staged a competing production with the same name at Niblo's Garden.
 Bandmann's opening night (March 12) coincided with the Great Blizzard of 1888, and only five theatergoers braved the storm.
 One of the attendees was Sullivan, who was checking his competition.
 Bandmann's production inspired a letter from Stevenson to the New York Sun saying that only the Mansfield version was authorized and paying him royalties.